Indian, Pakistani armies trade heavy fire on LoC

-Indian and Pakistani armies on Thursday traded heavy fire on the Line of Control (LoC) in Poonch district.
+Indian and Pakistani troops traded heavy fire on the Line of Control (LoC) in Jammu and Kashmir's Poonch district for the fourth consecutive day on Monday.

-The Pakistani army resorted to unprovoked and indiscriminate shelling and firing in Degwar area, Defence Ministry sources said.

-"Using small arms, automatics and mortars they targeted military and civilian facilities in Degwar.
-It started at 6.30 a.m.
-Indian positions retaliated effectively and strongly," the defence sources said.
+Defence Ministry spokesman Lt Col Devender Anand said that at about 2.45 p.m., the Pakistan Army initiated unprovoked mortar shelling and firing with small arms in the Krishna Ghati sector.

 --IANS